lippertto/janus-trainer/README.md

 Every environment has its own user pool.
 The one in prod and test are managed by cloudformation, the one for dev is managed manually.

+Only users who exist in cognito and in the database may log in.
+When a user is deleted, it is soft-deleted in the database and disabled in cognito.

 # Deployment
 The deployment is handled via cloudformation.
 This will take care of the infrastructure setup and the deployment of the lambda function.
 (Make sure to update the Parameter JanusTrainerAppImage)